fwaris/OnnxVision/readme.md

     - Only tested on windows
     - Should be possible to run on Linux with minor updates

+## Configuration
+The application needs two configured values from appSettings.json
+- **ModelPath**: Directory that contains the Onnx vision model
+- **ModelInstanceCount**: The number of model instances to load in the GPU.
+The system will be able to handle that many concurrent requests.
+The instance count depends on the size of the GPU.

 ## Usage
 ```
 git clone <repo url>